 Proscenium Drama Competition

-Welcome to the multilingual Proscenium Drama Competition!
-2025’s competition will again offer high school learners from grade 8 to 12 an opportunity to participate individually and to express their creativity on a national level.
+Welcome to the multilingual Proscenium Drama Competition, which offers high school learners from grade 8 to 12 the opportunity to participate individually and express their creativity at a national level.

 Play Video